 Some people love themselves, and that’s okay.
 Kind of.

-But that doesn’t mean you need to post a selfie (or multiple selfies) every single day.
-Even though it’s your Instagram account and you can post whatever you want, perhaps try to be a little bit less egocentric.
+But that doesn’t mean you should post a selfie (or multiple selfies) every single day.
+Even though it’s your Instagram account, and you can post whatever you like, perhaps try to be a little bit less egocentric.

 Try to mix it up a bit.
-No matter how pretty you are, the world really doesn’t need to see your face all the time.
+No matter how pretty or good-looking you are, the world doesn’t need to always see your face.
 Please?

 I don’t know about you, but I dislike the word “influencer”.
 There’s something very pretentious about that word.

 There are tons of people out there who are desperate to become an influencer.
-Either because it can be a lucrative career move, or simply because it can brush their ego a bit.
+Either because it can be a lucrative career move or because it can brush their ego.

 So instead of buying followers, try to grow your Instagram followers organically and naturally.
 It will result in much more engagement.

-You must have come across these photos where a girl is holding a guy’s hand – her boyfriend – and leads him around while he snaps the picture.
+You must have come across those photos where a girl is holding a guy’s hand – the boyfriend, typically – and leads him around while he snaps the picture.

-This used to be really cool and creative.
+This #followmeto posting style used to be really cool and creative.
 Until everyone else started copying it.

-Now it’s not cool anymore.
-So come up with something different instead, and be cool again.
+And now it’s not cool anymore.
+So please come up with something different instead, and be cool again.